 The SAB peer-review process is conducted by practicing scientists or clinicians, who are expert in the area as well as lay reviewers.
 The SAB will consider the TA research strategy prior to instigating a research call.
 The peer review process is to be used to assess the quality of scientific ideas by subjecting them to independent scrutiny by qualified experts.
 Peer review enables charity trustees to seek appropriate, independent, expert advice and remains widely accepted, both within the research community and outside it.
 Properly conducted, peer review provides an unbiased view of which research projects should be supported.

 Applicants unsuccessful at this stage will be notified promptly.
-If after the peer review process the full application is not successful then the applicants will have the opportunity to respond to points raised by reviewers, which reviewers can then comment on.
+If after the peer review process the full application is not successful then the applicants will have the opportunity to respond to points raised by reviewers.

 TA's membership of the AMRC also ensures that such rigorous standards are maintained as TA will be subject to audit by the AMRC every five years.
 The next one being in 2020.
 As a member of AMRC, TA adheres to their policy on supporting research in universities (which focuses on the role of a charitable funder to support the direct costs of research) and the AMRC's policy on animals in research which outlines the role of medical research funders in supporting the principle of using animals in research when it is necessary to advance understanding of serious health conditions to develop better treatments and there is no alternative.

 The SAB will report to the charity Board of Trustees who will review the strategy on a twice-annual basis.